xsuite/xwakes/README.md

 This section describes how to couple Xwakes to IW2D using the executables obtained compiling the C++ code.
 When the Python interface of IW2D will be completed this will not be needed anymore.

-To begin with, a some folders need to be created in the user's home directory.
+To begin with, some folders need to be created in the user's home directory.
 This can be automatically done by running the following command after Xwakes is installed:
 ```
 python -c 'import xwakes; xwakes.initialize_pywit_directory()'